-star star theatre aims to create innovative devised and scripted art that reimagines the conventions of traditional theatre.
+star star theatre aims to present ensemble based plays and to create innovative devised and scripted theatre.

-star star theatre is committed to the creation, development, and presentation of plays within a professional theatre environment, providing a platform to showcase new work and paid opportunities for emerging artists.
+star star theatre is committed to the creation, development, and presentation of theatre within a professional environment, providing a platform for ensemble based theatre and new plays, and paid opportunities for emerging artists.